ChaelCodes/jekyll-twitch/README.md

 ## Usage

+This is a Jekyll liquid tag, so just put `{% twitch  https://www.twitch.tv/chaelcodes/clip/SpoopySlipperyGrasshopperPogChamp %}` to embed your clip, channel, or broadcast.

 When building your site, Jekyll no longer substitutes `site.url` for localhost, which means Twitch embeds will not render.
 You need to supply host and localhost to view clips in development. `jekyll serve --host localhost --port 4000`

-This is a Jekyll liquid tag, so just put `{% twitch  https://www.twitch.tv/chaelcodes/clip/SpoopySlipperyGrasshopperPogChamp %}` to embed your clip.

-We intend to support broadcasts and videos soon.

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+All of the below examples are on the demo site with actual embeds.
+I strongly recommend using that.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/ChaelCodes/jekyll-twitch.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/ChaelCodes/jekyll-twitch/blob/main/CODE_OF_CONDUCT.md).

+For more details on setting up the local environment, demo site, and releasing a new version, see our [CONTRIBUTING.md](/CONTRIBUTING.md).

 ## License